-Best Platforms for Asset Discovery and Estate Inventory (March 2026 Update)
+Top Platforms for Estate Asset Discovery and Inventory (July 2026)

 Key Takeaways:

-- Families miss assets in over 50% of estates due to scattered accounts and a lack of central registries
+• Families miss assets in over 50% of estates due to scattered accounts and a lack of central registries, based on Alix case data

-- Alix finds unknown assets in more than half of cases and cuts settlement time by 95%
+• Alix finds unknown assets in more than half of cases and measurably reduces settlement time for executors

 When someone dies, their assets don't come with a map.
 Bank accounts, retirement funds, unclaimed property, vehicles, insurance policies, and investment accounts can be scattered across institutions and states, making it difficult for executors to know what exists or where to look.